 Ben Prowell is a graduate of Boston's North Bennett Street School of Fine Woodworking.
-Since 1885, as the oldest woodworking school in the country, he benefited from an intensive two-year curriculum providing the tutelage of an extensive staff of instructors focused predominantly on hand-tools techniques.
+Since 1885, as the oldest and most venerable woodworking school in the country, he benefited from an intensive two-year curriculum providing the tutelage of an extensive staff of instructors focused predominantly on hand-tools techniques.

-His general woodworking apprenticeship began in his father's shop at 3 or 4 years old, and continued uninterrupted until his departure for Boston in 2008.
-Upon his return to Northern California, Prowell Woodworks was incorporated to faciliate the current partnership.
+His general woodworking apprenticeship began in his father's shop at 3 or 4 years old, and has continued without interruption for 25+ years/

 Charles Prowell is a graduate of Southern Illinois University, studying Architecture, Art, and Design, under